Lucas Group

 Rebecca Hughes

-Becky obtained a BSc in Neuroscience from King’s College London (with a placement year at Eli Lilly) and a PhD in Biomedical Science from Lancaster University, studying how genetic risk factors for schizophrenia affect brain function and behaviour.
+Becky obtained a BSc in Neuroscience from King’s College London (with a placement year at Eli Lilly UK) and a PhD in Biomedical Science from Lancaster University, studying how genetic risk factors for schizophrenia affect brain function and behaviour in both mice and drosophila.
+Becky joined the lab in 2018 bringing a wealth of experience in rodent cognition and behaviour to study optogenetic approaches to vision restoration.
+Becky is currently working on understanding the impact of self-selected light and activity/arousal signals on circadian rhythms and clock function in a diurnal rodent, Rhabdomys pumilio.

 Franck Martial